Civita-Project/digital-native-institutions/dissertation/dissertation_frame.md

+## **CUTIP Dissertation Master Frame (v1.0)**

+**Status: Frozen as the canonical dissertation skeleton for all future drafting.
+All chapter scaffolding must conform to this file.
+All other project files plug into this frame.**

+---

 # **CUTIP Dissertation Master Frame (v1.0)**

 ### *Updated with Searlean Status Functions, DNI Theory v1.0, NSU Architecture, CME, Counterfactuals, and EVP v2.0.*